cactoes/league_client_interface/README.md

 # League client interface
-An easy way to interact with the league client just hook and call, this "library" is basically a middle layer between you app and the league client
+An easy way to interact with the league client.
+This "library" is basically a middle layer between you app and the league client

 # Documentation
 ## Dependencies